andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ORDER BY xact_start;
 ```

-We may need to dig further into queries that are holding locks:
+We can identify queries holding locks:
 ```sql
 SELECT
     blocked_locks.pid AS blocked_pid,